 Hashtable Constructor (Int32, IHashCodeProvider, IComparer)

-- The approximate number of elements that the Hashtable can initially contain.
+The approximate number of elements that the Hashtable object can initially contain.

-A null reference (Nothing in Visual Basic) to use the default hash code provider, which is each key's implementation of Object.GetHashCode.
+null to use the default hash code provider, which is each key's implementation of Object.GetHashCode.

-Specifying the initial capacity eliminates the need to perform a number of resizing operations while adding elements to the Hashtable.
+Specifying the initial capacity eliminates the need to perform a number of resizing operations while adding elements to the Hashtable object.
 Capacity is automatically increased as required based on the load factor.